Fellow Aiken County lawmaker calls on suspended Rep. Corley to resign - South Carolina Radio Network

 “The burden is truly on him to make that decision (to resign),” Taylor said.
 “If he refuses, given the nature of the events we’re looking at, maybe there would be that next step.
 But I would only hope that Rep. Corley do the right thing, be honorable about this, and understand that his people need representation and he needs to focus on the criminal issues that he faces.
 And his family.”

-House Majority Leader Gary Simrill, R-Rock Hill, agreed with them Thursday.
 But Speaker Pro Tempore Tommy Pope, R-York, said Corley has the right to be presumed innocent until proven guilty.
-Pope, however, did agree with House Speaker Jay Lucas’s decision to suspend Corley until his legal issues are settled.
+Pope added he did agree with House Speaker Jay Lucas’s decision to suspend Corley until his legal issues are settled.

 “It’s not our place to call for him to resign,” Pope told reporters.
 “That’s a difficult situation for his family (and) for that community.
 I think that we have to let the criminal justice system take its course.”